6210612666/anim63b/README.md

 # anim63b

 `My name's Kodchamol  Aukkarabenjasiri. number ID is 6210612666.
-This is my clip and project of cn335 about animation.you can click link UML.`
+This is my clip and project of cn335 about animation.you can click link URL.`

 **CLIP**